adamabdelhamed/PowerArgs/readme.md

 ###Binary
-Just want to Add a Reference instead of dealing with the source?
+Just want to add a reference instead of dealing with the source?
 PowerArgs is available at the [Official NuGet Gallery](http://nuget.org/packages/PowerArgs).

 ###Basic Example